Skip to content

 Understanding the routing logic helps operations teams decide which data to collect before approving a withdrawal.

 1. Known tenant address - We first search the internal wallet registry.
-If the destination matches a CryptoSwift tenant wallet, the message is delivered instantly (DELIVERED in the Create Transaction response), and subsequent CONFIRMED or REJECTED updates reach you via webhook or polling.
+If the destination matches a CryptoSwift tenant wallet, the message is delivered instantly (DELIVERED in the Create Transaction response), and subsequent CONFIRMED or DECLINED updates reach you via webhook or polling.

 2. Partner network match - When the address is not in our registry, we query connected Travel Rule networks.
 A positive match delivers the message in the same way, triggering the usual status updates from the counterparty.

 3. Named beneficiary VASP - If partner networks return no results but you provide vaspInfo.beneficiaryVaspName, we match or create the beneficiary entity and deliver the message immediately.
-Existing tenants - or newly invited VASPs once they claim access - send their CONFIRMED/REJECTED decision through the same channels.
+Existing tenants - or newly invited VASPs once they claim access - send their CONFIRMED/DECLINED decision through the same channels.

 4. Analytics-assisted lookup - Without a beneficiary name we run blockchain analytics to identify the VASP.
 Matches loop back to step 3.
 If no provider recognises the address, the transaction stays PENDING until you add more context.
 In the sandbox environment these analytics calls are disabled, so unnamed addresses remain PENDING by design.